modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 ## Abstract

 One of MixtComp strengths is the ability to add models.
 The `IMixture` interface is rich (16 methods), as functions are provided for every aspect of model management.
 Some methods are useful for every models, while others are only here to provide functionality in specific cases.
-The page [Algorithm Description](MixtComp/docs/algoDesc.md) provides further information on where the various methods are called from.
+The page [Algorithm Description](./algoDesc.md) provides further information on where the various methods are called from.

-The file [recap.ods](./MixtComp/docs/180308 - Initialization/recap.ods) provides a recap of the operations used by various methods in initialization.
+The file [recap.ods](./180308%20-%20Initialization/recap.ods) provides a recap of the operations used by various methods in initialization.

-The folder [mise à jour majeur](./MixtComp/docs/170616 - mise à jour majeure) provides in-depth description of the initialization process.
+The folder [mise à jour majeure](./170616%20-%20mise%20à%20jour%20majeure) provides in-depth description of the initialization process.

 ## Basic Concepts

 There is an `IMixture` interface class that describe all models.
-It is located in [IMixture.h](MixtComp/src/lib/Mixture/IMixture.h) file.
+It is located in [IMixture.h](../src/lib/Mixture/IMixture.h) file.
 Some methods are implemented, but most are virtual and must be implement in a derived class.
 This architectures allows for runtime polymorphism in the `MixtureComposer` class.
 Here, all the instantiated models are contained in `std::vector<IMixture*> v_mixtures_;`.
 It is then possible to apply the same process to all variables by looping over `v_mixtures_`, independently of the derived class, as in:

 ```cpp
 std::string MixtureComposer::checkSampleCondition(